MrQR-me/docs/FormBuilder/formbuilder.md

 ## Duplicating Forms
 {: .text-purple-000 }

-Select **Duplicate**{: .text-grey-lt-300 } in the `All your forms` list, this will open the duplicate form panel.
-Select <button class="button button1">DUPLICATE</button> when you have selected the site you wish to duplicate the form to or select <button class="button button2">CANCEL</button>. you can now edit the duplicated form.
+Select **Duplicate**{: .text-grey-lt-300 } on any form, this will open the duplicate form panel.
+Select <button class="button button1">DUPLICATE</button> when you have selected the site you wish to duplicate the form to, you can now edit the duplicated form from the site forms or select <button class="button button2">CANCEL</button>.
+.

 ![MrQR Form Builder](/assets/images/MrQR_Duplicate_Form.png "Duplicate Form")